Prerequisites

 Image signing APIs follow Mutual Transport Layer Security (mTLS) protocol.
 You are required to create a client authentication certificate to complete the mTLS handshake.

-Create a client authentication certificate
+Select Create client authentication certificate.

 The Client authentication certificate you create is downloaded as PKCS#12 (.p12) file to your device.
 It contains both your private key and public certificate.
 You are required to separate the certificate and extract two PEM files: cert.pem and key.pem for use in this Python SDK.